 The single box houses a number of "top bars" (hence the name).
 Bees build comb directly down from each of these.
 This means that the beekeeper inspects the Top Bar hive a comb at a time.
 This contrasts strongly with the other two designs where beekeepers effectively inspect a box at a time.

 This approach is very beekeeper-friendly.
-The beekeeper need only lift a weight of around 8 lbs - a single comb loaded with honey - as compared to the 50 - 80 lbs necessary to lift a Langstroth box (the Langstroth beekeeper can inspect individual frames if they are in the uppermost box, but to inspect the whole beehive generally involves some lifting of boxes).
+The beekeeper need only lift a single frame weighing perhaps 8 lbs - a single comb loaded with honey - as compared to the 50 - 80 lbs necessary to lift a Langstroth box (the Langstroth beekeeper can inspect individual frames if they are in the uppermost box, but to inspect the whole beehive usually involves some lifting of boxes).

 The use of top bars, as opposed to frames with foundation, is a reason that many who follow natural beekeeping principles tend to like the Top Bar.